Automator set up convert image to WEBP Quick Action

 Create Quick Action

 A quick action is a workflow that you create using Automator.
-I am not going to go into too much details about what it is, how it works, you can read more about it here .
+I am not going to go into too much details about what it is, how it works, you can read more about it on this support page.
 I went through a little pain getting this working so here are the steps I went through.

 Start up Automator